melodygab/NotificationSystem/README.md

 2. [Add the new SSH key to Github](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/#platform-mac)

 ##Using Git
-A small flavour of Git commands:
+A small flavour of Git commands.

 Pushing to Github (Without Branches/Pulls):
 - `git add -A` will stage all the files you changed so that you can commit them (next command).